of CybSafe users no longer exhibit high-risk phishing behavior after a CybSafe behavior intervention

 Resources & Events

 IMPACT 2023 is about facilitating discussion and collaboration between academia and industry.
-And it’s about the latest academic research on the human aspect of cyber security.
+And it’s about the latest academic research on the human aspect of cybersecurity.
 World leading-academic experts will discuss the latest research implications for policy and practice.

 A proven partner for companies like yours

-Organisations of all shapes, sizes and sectors use CybSafe.
+Organizations of all shapes, sizes and sectors use CybSafe.
 Some to improve people’s knowledge and threat perception.
 Some to improve their actions and skills.
 Others to improve people’s attitudes to security.